dusk-network/docs/src/content/docs/learn/deep-dive/succinct-attestation.md

 The Dusk consensus protocol, called **Succinct Attestation** (**SA**), is a permission-less, committee-based proof-of-stake consensus protocol.

 The protocol is run by all stakers, known as ***provisioners***, which are responsible for generating, validating, and ratifying new blocks.
-Participation goes in turns, with provisioners being pseudo-randomly selected for each phase of the consensus.
+Provisioners are pseudo-randomly selected to participate at each [consensus step](#consensus-algorithm).
 The selection is done through the [*Deterministic Sortition*](#deterministic-sortition) algorithm, which extracts provisioners in a non-interactive way based on their stakes: the higher the stake, the more the provisioner gets extracted.

-## Consensus Algorithm

-The SA protocol is run in ***rounds***, with each round adding a new block to the blockchain.
-In turn, each round proceeds per ***iterations***, with each iteration aiming at generating a new *candidate* block and reaching agreement on the validity and the acceptance of such a block.

-An iteration is composed of three ***steps***:
-  1. [***Proposal***](#proposal), where an extracted provisioner is appointed to generate a new block and broadcast it to the network.
-  2. [***Validation***](#validation), where a committee of extracted provisioners verifies the new block and vote on the result.
-  3. [***Ratification***](#ratification), where another committee of provisioners try to agree on the result of the Validation step.

-If a candidate is produced in the Proposal step, and a supermajority of votes is reached in favor of the block, the candidate is added to the blockchain.
-The result of the iteration is certified with an ***attestation*** containing all the (digitally-signed) votes of the committee members that reached agreement on the block.

-When an iteration fails to produce and reach consensus on a block, a new one is executed with a new block generator (which means a different candidate block) and a new set of voters.
-To mitigate the risk of forks, when a provisioner starts a new iteration, it stop participating on previous ones.
-A maximum of 50 iterations is run in a single round.

-### Emergency Mode
-After 16 failed iterations, the consensus enters the *Emergency Mode*, in which iterations are kept active until either they reach a result (i.e., either a *success* or a *fail* quorum) or a block is accepted.
-Extracted provisioners are allowed to participate to all emergency-mode iterations at the same time, increasing the risk of forks but maximizing the probability of producing a block.

-### Open Mode
-If a node reaches the end of the last iteration without an accepted block, it enters the *Open Mode*, in which all currently-active emergency-mode iterations are kept running, but no new ones are started.
-In other words, in Open Mode, nodes wait for missing nodes to rejoin the network and reach consensus on one of the iterations.

-### Emergency Block
-In extreme cases, in which a large amount of provisioners is failing to participate and no block is produced, an *Emergency Block* can be produced by one of the nodes run by Dusk.
-This block needs no validation nor consensus and is automatically accepted by all nodes.
-Consensus will then start from the following round following the standard rules.
-Note that the Emergency Block can be replaced by a proper block if produced before reaching Rolling Finality (see the *Finality* section below).

 ## Deterministic Sortition